* All names and identities are fictitious and have been changed.

 The attacker sent one mail each from the spoofed domains to the counterparty, thus inserting itself into the conversation and deceiving the recipient into thinking that the source of the email is legitimate.

-The emails that we examined point to the fact that the attacker behind the domains was in possession of information regarding possible financial transactions between our Client and Their Client.
-The examination of our LSC’s servers and involved computers did not reveal any compromises, malware, or intrusions.
+The emails that we examined point to the fact that the attacker behind the domains were in possession of information regarding possible financial transactions between our Client and Their Client.
+The examination of our LSC’s servers and involved computer did not reveal any compromises, malware, or intrusions.
 Additionally, there was nothing to suggest that data was exfiltrated from LSC’s network.

 In this case, Not only did LSC incur costs to provide the posture that Digital4nx, conducted an independent investigation and provided an opinion to support LCS in their claims against their Client who not only has still not paid our Client the $700K, but their Client was negligent and out $1.4M.